dzuk-mutant/blockchain/list/instances/feminism_lgbt/feminism_lgbt.md

 (might just not include this segment)

-The seemingly ironic use of 'feminism' and 'LGBT', the admin account being named '@sjw' also indicates at least some neo-reactionary or channer tendencies, but I haven't researched them enough to definitively say or put it in that category.
+The ironic use of 'feminism' and 'LGBT', the admin account being named '@sjw' indicates some neo-reactionary or channer tendencies.
+This is further backed up with them discussing with [gameliberty.club](../gameliberty_club/gameliberty_club.md)'s admin about making an instance called [gasthe.lgbt](../gasthe_lgbt/gasthe_lgbt.md) (yeeep) and giving advice on how to troll and gaslight people when they discover it.
+Click through to that instance's file for more information.